-The world population crossed 7 billion on 31st October 2011 according to the UN, and is as of Jul 2015, 7.38 billion.
-Latest predictions from the UN estimate a higher population growth than previously of 9.3 billion by 2050 and over 10 billion by 2100 with higher rates possible.
+The world population crossed 7 billion on 31st October 2011 according to the UN, and by 2018 has rached 7.6 billion and in 2021 7.87 billion.
+Predictions from the UN estimate a higher population growth than previously of 9.3 billion by 2050 and over 10 billion by 2100 with higher rates possible.
 These are discussed below.

 Mass Extinction : Biodiversity Pages